Calpurniax/ruby_shopping/README.md

 ## To run the app
 You need to have Ruby install in your computer, and then just run
 ```
-ruby list_app.rb"
+ruby list_app.rb
 ```
 in the console.